wenerme/wener/notes/db/kv/redis/redis-conf.md

 zset-max-listpack-value 64

 # HyperLogLog sparse representation bytes limit.
 The limit includes the
 # 16 bytes header.
-When an HyperLogLog using the sparse representation crosses
+When a HyperLogLog using the sparse representation crosses
 # this limit, it is converted into the dense representation.
 #
 # A value greater than 16000 is totally useless, since at that point the